from a handpicked tutor in LIVE 1-to-1 classes

 - Range = (−∞, ∞)

-Domain and Range of Trigonometric Function: Cotangent
+Domain and Range of Cotangent

 We know that the cotangent function is the ratio of the adjacent side and the opposite side in a right-angled triangle.
-It can also be written as the ratio of cosine and sine function, and cot x is the reciprocal of tan x.
+It can also be written as the ratio of cosine and sine functions, and cot x is the reciprocal of tan x.
 Therefore the domain of cot x does not contain values where sin x is equal to zero.
-We know that sin x is 0 at integral multiples of π, hence the domain and range of trigonometric function cotangent are given by:
+We know that sin x = 0 at integral multiples of π, hence the domain and range of trigonometric function cotangent are given by:

 - Domain = R - nπ